 We are subject to terminations, non-renewals, or competitive re-bids of our government contracts.
 We typically enter into facility contracts with governmental entities for terms of up to five years, with additional renewal periods at the option of the contracting governmental agency.
-Notwithstanding any contractual renewal option of a contracting governmental agency, as of December 31, 2018, 49 of our facility contracts with the customers listed under "Business - Facility Portfolio - Facilities and Facility Management Contracts" are currently scheduled to expire on or before December 31, 2019 and have no renewal options (23).
+Notwithstanding any contractual renewal option of a contracting governmental agency, as of December 31, 2018, 49 of our facility contracts with the customers listed under "Business - Facility Portfolio - Facilities and Facility Management Contracts" are currently scheduled to expire on or before December 31, 2019 but have renewal options (26), or are currently scheduled to expire on or before December 31, 2019 and have no renewal options (23).
 Although we generally expect these customers to exercise renewal options or negotiate new contracts with us, one or more of these contracts may not be renewed and we may not be able to negotiate a new contract on favorable terms or at all with the corresponding governmental agency.
 In addition, these and any other contracting agencies may determine not to exercise renewal options with respect to any of our contracts in the future.
 Our government partners can also re-bid contracts in a competitive procurement process upon termination or non-renewal of our contract.
 Competitive re-bids may result from the expiration of the term of a contract, including the initial term and any renewal periods, or the early termination of a contract.
 Competitive re-bids are often required by applicable federal or state procurement laws periodically in order to further competitive pricing and other terms for the government agency.
 The aggregate revenue earned during the year ended December 31, 2018 for the 49 contracts with scheduled maturity dates, notwithstanding contractual renewal options, on or before December 31, 2019 was \$632.4 million, or 34% of total revenue.